SDSU San Diego State University

 Joint Ph.D. in Geophysics from San Diego State University and UC San Diego, Scripps Institution of Oceanography.

 San Diego State University and University of California San Diego are accepting applications for the Joint Doctoral Program in Geophysics.
 The SDSU/UCSD Joint Program provides full access to the Geophysics curriculum of UCSD’s Scripps Institution of Oceanography, with additional specialized courses and research opportunities offered by SDSU faculty.
-Assistantships for Fall 2024 are available for research in earthquake physics, wave propagation and strong motion, fault zone structure and dynamics, induced seismicity, quantitative paleoseismology, computational seismology, and subsurface imaging.
+Assistantships for Fall 2025 are available for research in earthquake physics, wave propagation and strong motion, fault zone structure and dynamics, induced seismicity, computational seismology, and subsurface imaging.
 Successful candidates must meet doctoral admissions requirements of both universities.

 How to Apply